Mewtwo Raid Guide: 2018 Update with Gen 3 and Weather

 Our little bug using friend pops up again as a surprisingly sturdy attacker.

 Gyarados with double dark move is of course going to do quite good damage.
 It is particularly good against focus blast so keep that in mind if you have a high level one.
 I highly recommend not having a single dark move Gyarados though.
-With the new Waterfall/Hydropump combo available, you should have Gyarados with double water moves and he’s the now the strongest Water Pokemon in the game.
+With the new Waterfall/Hydropump combo available, you should have Gyarados with double water moves and he’s the now the strongest second strongest Water Pokemon in the game.
+Edit: Kyogre just came out and is the new water champion.
+You still need 6 good water Pokemon and Gyarados is still much better as water than as dark.

 If Mewtwo is carrying Focus Blast, Tyranitar is far less useful.
 With Gen 3, there are many you really should try to dodge with as it will hit you very hard.
 If you mess up and still use Tyranitar against a Mewtwo with Focus Blast, you are still doing OK as Tyranitar is still the #5 counter for that move set.
 But if you know ahead of time that you are facing Focus Blast, you really want to be using the two counters listed above.